grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 ```
 <!-- /faust-run -->

-- **vco.dsp**  shows an oscillator with frequency controlled by a knob and a CV pich signal (following the 1V/octave convention):
+- **vco.dsp** shows an oscillator with frequency controlled by a knob and a CV pitch signal (following the 1V/octave convention):

 <!-- faust-run -->
 ```